ramirocabral/aws-solutions-architect-associate-notes-SAAC03/scalabily/APIGateway.md

 ### Private
 - only from within your vpc
-- can use ressource policy
+- can use resource policy

 ## Authentication
 - [[IAM]] Roles (for internal Application)